hellocoop/hello.dev/src/documentation/openid-config.md

 # OpenID Config

 Many platforms have a generic OpenID Connect (OIDC) plug-in / module / configuration.
 To use Hellō with these platforms you will need to copy and paste configuration information between Hellō and the platform.
-We suggest having browser windows open with the Hellō console and the platform administrative console.
+We suggest having browser windows open with both the Hellō console and the platform administrative console.

 1. The platform will need the Hellō configuration.
 Some platforms will retrieve the configuration from the Hellō [`openid-configuration`](https://issuer.hello.coop/.well-known/openid-configuration) file, or you may need to enter the values in: